 Will there be any witnesses during Trump’s trial?

-One of most stumbling opinions between Senate Republicans and House Democrats is over what testimony will be employed at the trial.
+One of the most contentious opinions between Senate Republicans and House Democrats concerns what testimony will be used at the trial.

 “Senate’s trial plan will ensure votes on whether to call witnesses and hear new evidence,” Republicans senators Mike Rounds and Lindsey Graham said on Tuesday.

-It takes about 51 votes to pass rules or call witnesses, meaning at least four Republican senators would have to side with Democrats to guarantee on testimony.
+It takes 51 votes to pass rules or call witnesses, meaning at least four Republican senators would have to side with Democrats to guarantee testimony.

-The White House is assumed to bring identified numerous possible defectors in the Republican ranks, including Mr Romney and Ms Collins.
+The White House is assumed to have identified numerous possible defectors in the Republican ranks, including Mr. Romney and Ms. Collins.

 The others include Senators Cory Gardner of Colorado, Lisa Murkowski of Alaska and Lamar Alexander of Tennessee, who is retiring this year.